2001 Pontiac Grand Am

 A delayed locking feature can be programmed to automatically lock the doors within seven seconds of closing the last door.
 That eliminates the need for trusting passengers to lock their doors and permits quick retrieval of forgotten items.
 When the driver removes the key from the ignition, three chimes indicate the system is activated.
 It locks the car seven seconds after the last door is closed.
 If a door is opened before that time, the timer stops and starts over when the door is closed again.
 Exterior lights flash twice and the horn beeps to confirm the doors are locked.
 A related system automatically locks the doors when the shifter is moved out of the park position.
 Doors automatically unlock when the shifter is placed in park and the ignition is turned off.

-Driving around South Florida revealed that the Grand Am offers a smoother, more controlled ride quality than pre-1999 models.
-There’s a noticeable absence of shimmy and shake and rattles over potholes.
-It’s also much quieter inside.
+Driving around South Florida revealed that the Grand Am offers a smooth and controlled ride quality.
+There's a noticeable absence of shimmy and shake and rattles over potholes.
+It's also quiet inside.

-Miami’s busy roads provided little opportunity to fully explore chassis dynamics, but compared with the previous model, the new Grand Am feels taut.
-It provides sharper steering response and makes the driver feel better connected to the road.
+Miami's busy roads provide little opportunity to explore chassis dynamics, but the Grand Am felt taut, overall.
+Its sharp steering response makes the driver feel connected to the road.

 We focused on a sedan equipped with the standard 2.4-liter engine and the SE1 trim package as that's what most people buy.
 With its relatively flat torque curve, this engine delivers plenty of power around town and offers good acceleration for tackling freeway on-ramps.
 The four-speed automatic offers smooth, positive shifts and seems a good match for the engine.

-That wide-track Pontiac stance gives the car more athletic handling response.
-The front track – the distance between the left and right tires – is a significant 3.3 inches wider than pre-1999 models, yet the width of the car has increased only 1.5 inches.
-Likewise, the wheelbase has been stretched a substantial 3.6 inches, while the overall length of the car is slightly reduced.
-In effect, the wheels have been pushed farther out toward the corners of the car.
-This gives the Grand Am a more aggressive, sporty appearance.
+That wide-track Pontiac stance gives the car an athletic handling response.
+The wide front track — the distance between the left and right tires — and the stretched wheelbase adds to the Grand Am's aggressive, sporty appearance.
 It also increases stability at high speeds, in corners and in cross winds.
-Grand-Am’s 107-inch wheelbase is longer than other compact cars.
+Grand-Am's 107-inch wheelbase is longer than other compact cars.

-Beneath the Grand Am’s sporty appearance is a rigid unitbody structure.
-Pontiac says Grand Am’s structure is more rigid than that of the Ford Contour and Nissan Altima.
-That’s good news for drivers and passengers because a stiffer unitbody allowed GM engineers to design a three-link rear suspension that offers more precise control of the wheels and better noise and vibration damping.
+Beneath the Grand Am's sporty appearance is a rigid unitbody structure.
+Pontiac says Grand Am's structure is more rigid than that of the Nissan Altima — one of the Grand Am's chief competitors.
+That's good news for drivers and passengers because a stiffer unitbody allowed GM engineers to design a three-link rear suspension that offers more precise control of the wheels and better noise and vibration damping.
 That adds up to improved handling and ride quality, areas where previous-generation Grand Ams left something to be desired.